 Tobacco smoke is a major risk factor for PAD and increases your risk for heart attack and stroke.
 If you smoke, take steps to quit.
 Effective tools include behavior modification programs, nicotine replacement medicines and other quit-smoking medications.
 Quitting smoking will help slow the progression of PAD and other heart-related diseases.

-Learn how you can kick the habit on our Quitting Smoking website.
+Learn how you can kick the habit.

 Aim for a healthy diet that emphasizes vegetables, fruits and whole grains.
 Include low-fat dairy products, poultry, fish, legumes, nuts, seeds and non-tropical vegetable oils such as olive oil.
 Limit sodium, saturated and trans fats, added sugars, sugar-sweetened beverages and red meat.